tomphttp/specifications/BareServerV2.md

 ```
 Upgrade: websocket
 Sec-WebSocket-Protocol: bare, ...
-All `X-Bare-` headers are required.
-Not specifying a header will result in a 400 status code.
-All headers are not tampered with, whatever is specified will go directly to the destination.

 ```

 Sec-WebSocket-Protocol: The first protocol is bare.
 The second protocol is the encoded meta ID.
 See [WebSocketProtocol.md](https://github.com/tomphttp/specifications/blob/master/WebSocketProtocol.md) for this encoding.